awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-go-configuration.md

 ExceptionFormattingStrategy
 This `ExceptionFormattingStrategy` object specifies how you want to handle various exceptions\.
 If not specified, X\-Ray uses a `DefaultExceptionFormattingStrategy` with an `XrayError` of type `error`, the error message, and stack trace\.

-LogLevel
-This string specifies the default logging level for your application\.
-You can set this to "trace", "debug", "info", "warn" or "error"\.
-If not specified, X\-Ray uses "info"\.

-LogFormat
-This string specifies the format of the log messages\.
-If not specified, X\-Ray uses "%Date\(2006\-01\-02T15:04:05Z07:00\) \[%Level\] %Msg%n"\.